AdaCore/spark2014/lrm/source/subprograms.rst

 where

   A1 ..
-An are Boolean expressions involving the initial values of formal parameters and global variables and
+An are Boolean expressions involving the entry values of formal parameters and global variables and

   B1 ..
-Bn are Boolean expressions that may also use the final values of formal parameters, global variables and results.
+Bn are Boolean expressions that may also use the exit values of formal parameters, global variables and results.

   ``Exactly_One_Of(A1,A2...An)`` evaluates to True if exactly one of its inputs evaluates